notjuuke/website/content/contact.md

+# Contact

-Please feel free to reach out via email – public at kcasta dot com – or twitter – at notjuuke
+- email: public at kcasta dot com

-I’d love to receive some feedback on my writing, or just chat :)
+- Twitter: at notjuuke